cedardevs/onestop/docs/development/quickstart.md

 Otherwise, using Skaffold, these environment variables are managed for you.
 You simply need to toggle the features listed in the `skaffold.yaml` file under the `deploy.helm.releases` section where it applies.
 For example:

 ```
-- name: api-search
+- name: onestop-search
   ...
   setValues:
     features.login-gov: true
   ...
 ```

-There is currently no configmap in the `api-admin` deployment to make changes to the security configuration (such as adding yourself as an admin).
-If you need to add one, see the api-search config for how to add a configmap.
+There is currently no configmap in the `onestop-admin` deployment to make changes to the security configuration (such as adding yourself as an admin).
+If you need to add one, see the search API config for how to add a configmap.
 The configuration needed is:
 ```
 ---
 spring: